GCSE: Coursework and controlled assessment

 In some subjects, one or more controlled assessment or coursework assignments may also be completed.
 These may contribute either a small or large proportion of the final grade.
 In practical and performance subjects, they generally have a heavier weighting to reflect the difficulty and potential unfairness of conducting examinations in these areas.

 In the past, these were available in a variety of subjects, including extended writing in English, the sciences, business, and foreign languages; practical assessment in the sciences and technology subjects; and speaking assessments in languages.
 Since the 2010s reform, the availability has been cut back, with mostly only design and technology subjects and performing arts retaining their controlled assessment contributions.
 In English language, the spoken language assessment has been downgraded to an endorsement which is reported separately on the English certificate, not contributing to the grade.
 The English spoken language assessments are set throughout the course and assessed by teachers.
-Students can be awarded a Pass, Merit, Distinction or Not Classified.
+Students may be awarded a Pass, Merit, Distinction or Not Classified.
 In the sciences, practical exercises are a required part of the qualification, but are not directly assessed; they are only endorsed by a teacher's statement.

 The balance between controlled assessment and examinations is contentious, with the time needing to be set aside for coursework sessions being seen as a burden on the school timetable.
 However, the use of controlled assessment allows for the marking of some work outside of examination season, and can ease the burden on students to perform well on the day of the examination.